Nicell/nick.winans.io/src/blog/nice-nano/index.md

 The sale went live on June 20th at 11am central.
 Within the first few minutes I had met my minimum purchase amount.
 I remember sitting in my childhood bedroom (thanks covid) on the Shopify dashboard watching orders pour in.
 It was an incredible feeling.
 Within just seven hours all 1,000 nice!nanos had been sold ending the group buy.
 In the next two months I got all the product in and shipped out the 400+ unique orders with the help of my family.

 With the success of the group buy, you might wonder, what's so awful?
 Well, it was extremely stressful holding on to so many people's money without a physical product to back it yet.
 Along with PayPal holding half the funds of the group buy for a while, it was a bit terrifying.
 At the same time, group buys have caused the mechanical keyboard community a lot of strife with stolen funds and extremely delayed projects.
-When I see well-established stores that should have capital running group buys, I can't help but shake my head.
+When I see well-established stores that *should* have capital running group buys, I can't help but shake my head.
 I decided shortly after this that I will never run a group buy again.

 ## ZMK

 Rewinding back a couple of months, as I was waiting for group buy product to come in, there was still a fairly major part of the ecosystem missing; decent firmware.
 I bounced between different existing options unsatisfied with the result.
 That was until I was connected with Pete Johanson who coincidentally had started working on a wireless keyboard firmware powered by the modern Zephyr RTOS.

 I quickly sent some pre-production units to Pete to mess around with.
 Shortly after, he got an early version of ZMK working on the nice!nano, and we hit the ground running building a new wireless-first firmware with a low-power focus.
-By early 2021 a small community lead by Pete had created an extremely performant and feature-full wireless firmware.
+By early 2021 a small community led by Pete had created an extremely performant and feature-full wireless firmware.

 ## Settling in